bnhf/openvpn-tap-external-web-ui/README.md

 # OpenVPN-TAP-external-web-ui

 ## Summary
 OpenVPN TAP (bridge) external server (non-Docker) web administration interface.
-Intended for use with PiVPN (on amd64 versions of Debian or Ubuntu).
+Intended for use with PiVPN (on amd64 versions of Debian or Ubuntu, or on ARMv7 with Raspberry Pi OS).
 PiVPN should be installed first!
+Recently adapted to work with host-installed TUN servers too.

 Here's a post on setting PiVPN in TAP server mode.
 It's written for the Raspberry Pi, but the steps are the same on Debian or Ubuntu.
 One exception is your physical ethernet adapter, which will likely not be eth0 in the openvpn-bridge script: